WORK SAFE: 5 Ways to Prevent Falls in Construction

 3. Provide Workers with the Right Equipment for the Job

 This can be as simple as providing properly fitting harnesses, lanyards, and other PPE to complete the job safely.
 It can also mean exchanging ladders or scaffolding for scissor lifts, a safer alternative that increases productivity and reduces the potential cost of jobsite injuries.
 If you choose to use mobile elevating work platforms, be sure to select the right size lift for the job.
-Using a 19 ft scissor lift in an unsuitable application can increase the risk of crush hazard by 90%.

 4. Train Everyone to Use the Equipment Safely